eclipse-theia/theia-website/src/docs/authoring_plugins.md

 - `npm install -g yo @theia/generator-plugin` command install globally the Theia generator.
 - `yo @theia/plugin` is calling the yeoman generator asking to use for templating the Theia's plug-in generator.

-here is animated screenshot of the generator running.
+Here is an animated screenshot of the generator running.

 <img src="/yeoman-plugin.gif" class="doc-image" alt="Yeoman plugin output">

-Pick up default values for each questions.
+Pick up default values for each question.

 At this step, in `theia-hello-world-plugin` folder there is a plug-in that is already built with associated source code.